raganwald-deprecated/homoiconic/2011/01/misadventure_part_ii.md

 wake.haml
 ---

-"ANd?" you may ask.
+"And?" you may ask.
 Well, Faux knows this method is called `Wake`.
+And by default, Faux has figured out that its template is `haml/wake.hal`.
+Templates can be displayed by themselves or they can be controlled by an instance of `Backbone.View` (or much more likely, an instance of a class you define by extending `Backbone.View`).
+Which class to use is determined by the `clazz` configuration.

-Faux has already looked for a `Backbone.View` of `WakeView` Looking in `views.js`, we see that there is a `BedView` and a `LocationView`, but no `WakeView`.
-Likewise, there is no `Wake` or `WakeModel` defined.
-Therefore, Faux skips all other Backbone architecture and displays the parameters it has in the `wake.haml` template:
+Faux has already looked for a `Backbone.View` class called `WakeView`.
+Looking in `views.js`, we see that there is a `BedView` and a `LocationView`, but no `WakeView`.
+If Faux can't find a view class with the conventional name and you don't tell it you want to use a different class, Faux assumes you don't want to use a view class, just a template.
+Thus, Faux assumes `clazz: false` as you saw above and just displays the `wake.haml` template.

+Therefore, the `controller.wake()` method displays the parameters it has in the `wake.haml` template:

     %p.intro You have been abducted by aliens!